Slow Mohs Surgery

 Slow Mohs is a staged surgical excision used to precisely remove skin cancer while trying to save as much normal healthy skin around it.

-The tissue is processed in the Mohs method to allow the pathologist to examine the margins and allow the surgeon to “trace” the roots.
-Unlike classic Mohs, which is processed in one day, skin cancers like melanoma have to be sent to an off-site lab for processing.
-The pathology result typically returns anywhere from 2 days to 1 week later.
+The tissue is processed in the Mohs method to allow the pathologist to examine 100% of the the margins and allow the surgeon to “trace” the roots.
+Unlike classic Mohs, which is processed the same day, skin cancers like melanoma have to be sent to an off-site lab for processing.
+The pathology result typically returns 1 to 2 days later.
 If the margins are positive, another sample of tissue in the affected area will be removed and the process will be repeated until the margins are clear.
 You’ll return to the office for the results, more tissue sampling (if needed) and reconstructive surgery with Dr. Rausch.

 What to Expect